-Having Nanny Rigsby was quite lovely.
+Having Nanny Rigsby in town was quite lovely.
 He shopped and cooked and kept us in pastis.
 He entertained the baby (and me) and kept us informed regarding Hurricane Irene.
 The way he did this was by turning on the telly to BBC 1.

 ‘If they aren’t talking about it on BBC 1, then it doesn’t matter,’ he said. (!!)